MT. CLEMENS, Mich.,

 promote literacy in the classroom, but the fun doesn’t have to stop there.

-reading apps students can enjoy at home.
+can enjoy at home.

 every student learns differently, reading apps provide an online option to